Skip to content

 Limits

-• 255 character limit for what is displayed
+• 255 byte limit for what is displayed (non-ASCII characters take more than one byte)

 Rich Presence Custom Name Restriction